 In a 2013 article published on the Nature Conservancy website titled "Too Many Deer: A Bigger Threat to Eastern Forests than Climate Change?" by A. Pursell, T. Weldy, and M. White referenced many concerns caused by deer browsing.
 They specifically addressed the lack of diversity in tracts treated by prescribed fire.
 Deer find the open areas easy feeding areas and they will consume favorite species first as tree seedlings attempted to regrow following a prescribed fire.
 That selective browsing reduces diversity in forest regeneration.
 They warned that such disturbances like controlled burns without controlling deer browsing may even be counterproductive.
-They also pointed out that deer are well documented agents for spreading non-native exotic pests into new areas.
-Deer also seem to avoid the foliage of many invasive alien plants which gives those plants an upper hand against desired species.
-The alien Princess tree (Paulownia) is an early colonizer after a fire and it is becoming a serious pest in the Linville Gorge.
+They also noted out that deer are well documented agents for spreading nonnative exotic pests into new areas.
+It should also be noted that deer seem to avoid the foliage of many invasive alien plants.
+That is true for the Princess tree (Paulownia) which seems to be an early colonizer after a fire and is becoming a serious pest in the Linville Gorge.

-I think this 15-year management plan for Nantahala and Pisgah National Forests needs to address the deer problem.
-The damage they are already doing is not going away and it will only get worse.
+I think a 15-year management plan for Nantahala and Pisgah National Forests really needs to address the deer problem.
+The damage they are already doing is not going away and it will only get worse over time.